Years ago, two friends sat across from me at their gleaming kitchen table and asked if I thought they should adopt a child.

 Sitting across from me, one of my new friends asked, “Do you think we should adopt?
 Do you think we could be good parents to a child who isn’t white?”

-Of course I knew I could only give one answer.
-I also knew that the world hadn’t magically changed for the better since I was a kid, and that my own experiences with racism were unbelievably tame compared to so many others.
-But I was 22; I was just barely able to call out prejudice when I saw it, when it was obvious, staring me in the face.
+I felt I could only give one answer.
+I also felt that the world hadn’t magically changed for the better since I was a kid, and that my own experiences with racism were unbelievably tame compared to so many others.
+But I was 22; I was just barely able to call out prejudice when I saw it, when it was obvious.
 I was not yet ready to challenge the party line on adoption.
 What, after all, would have happened to me if I had never been adopted?
 All my life, people had told me to be thankful for it, and I was.
 I was.

 It had been years since I’d allowed myself to think about the playground insults, the hair-twirling, my sessions with Charlotte.
 It all seemed like too much to drop on a pair of lovely, well-meaning people who were still trying to talk themselves into transracial adoption.
 I reminded myself that I had grown up in a particular kind of place—an incredibly white sort of place—a few years before the spike in open adoptions and the celebration of “diversity.”
 There was no reason to think their child’s experience would be anything like mine.